JGodwin9000/LLMChatTool/README.md

-LLM Chat Tool is an implimentation of LlamaSharp for testing various gguf models (or whatever model formats LlamaSharp can handle).
+LLMChatTool is an implimentation of LlamaSharp for testing various gguf models (or whatever model formats LlamaSharp can handle).

-For documentation on LlamaSharp their git hub is https://github.com/SciSharp/LLamaSharp
+For documentation of the LlamaSharp library, their github is https://github.com/SciSharp/LLamaSharp